gparemsky/forex-cse231p3-proposal/README.md

 Where trade size in lots is given by the user, pip value per lot is obtained from the users account currency, and calculations done on line 136-146.
 Pip delta is the different between the price of the currency pair from the time of entering a position (open price), and price of exiting the position (close price). \
 This will determine the users specific pip count lost or gained between the open and closing position.

+> [!NOTE] \
+> When calculating conversions, for say an accoung thats in USD, for a trade of EUR/CHF, typically the closing price (or most recent) is used as the conversion rate when converting your profits into USD

 On line 196 the following code snippet just inverts the profit/loss if the user entered a sell, or short position.
 *as would indicate a profit if the currency pair devalued from 1.1 to 1.0, where a normal buy position would define a loss on that evaluation.